 Chicken and Rice is a classic favorite chicken recipe that is a comfort food you can make at the last minute when you have not planned your dinner ahead of time.
 This recipe is very easy to make and always a favorite with men, especially my husband.
 I have slightly adapted this chicken and rice recipe to make it healthier and lower in fat.
 So, what could be easier than this one-pot chicken casserole?

-4 (6 to 7 ounces each) chicken breast halves, boneless and skinless**
+- 4 (6 to 7-ounce) chicken breast halves, boneless and skinless**

 Preheat oven to 350 degrees F.

 In a large saucepan over medium-high heat, combine rice blend, water, and salt; bring just to a boil.
 Stir once, cover with a tight fitting lid, reduce heat to low, and let simmer for 25 minutes.
 NOTE: You do not want to cook the rice all the way, as it will finish cooking in the oven.
 Remove from heat and pour rice in an large ungreased casserole dish.